Salento and the province of Lecce, What to Expect ?

 Only a few metres down is the Tropical section which provides sunbeds with umbrella if you prefer.

 All in all, the different beach-sections do not differentiate that much from each other.
 The only real difference is that some have payable shaded parking areas and sunbeds and umbrellas are laid out at the beach and other are free and not serviced.
 By the way the beach is not very wide, probably only 30 metres from the water to the small sand dunes.

-Alcoves & Cliff Access
+Alcoves & Cliff Access in Lecce

 There are plenty of picturesque hidden gems tucked away along the east Adriatic coast.
 Where there are some stairs or parked cars there must be sea access for sure.